Tammy Rae Carland: Teaching

-Carland is Provost at California College of the Arts where she is also a Professor of Photography and Fine Arts.
+Carland was Provost at California College of the Arts.
+She is also a Professor of Photography and Fine Arts.
 Carland has also taught at University of North Carolina, Chapel Hill, NC and DePauw University, Greencastle, IN.

 In popular culture

 Carland's name appears in the lyrics of the Le Tigre song "Hot Topic."
 She is also name-checked in the Bikini Kill song “For Tammy Rae”.